aiidateam/aiida-core/docs/source/install/prerequisites.rst

     brew services start rabbitmq

-You can check whether it is running by checking the status through the command:
+After a few seconds, check whether it is running by checking the status through the command:

 .. code-block:: bash